-This is best illustrated by Sir John Brown of BP, the great environmentalist who said, “beyond petroleum.”
-Clever words, but he was later confronted with prospecting in the Arctic where aboriginals have lived off the land for 20 000 years, prospecting which would have destroyed their existence as well as their Porcupine caribou herd.
+This is best illustrated by Sir John Brown of BP, the great environmentalist who said, “Beyond Petroleum.”
+Clever words, but he was later confronted with prospecting in the Arctic where aboriginals have lived off the land for 20 000 years, and prospecting would destroy their existence as well as their Porcupine caribou herd.
 Brown was forced by international law to pursue profits above people and the environment.
 Even though he supported the precautionary principle, an international principle that enjoins activities that could irreversibly harm people or the environment, even if there is no definitive proof that harm will occur, Brown nevertheless proceeded with drilling.

 The WTO acts a buffer against stringent laws that countries might enact to ensure responsible business conduct.
 They even have a complaints mechanism should a country enact obligations other than profit-making, for example, environmental standards.
 It can be said that the United Nations has failed in its effort to regulate multinationals and so has the struggle to get binding regulations from the 1970s as business continues to lobby groups for voluntary approaches.
-Taking this into consideration BMF believes that the only time the big business will do the right thing is when the issues confronting them become a risk, because for business, corporate responsibility is risk management and public relations and nothing more can be expected.
+Taking this into consideration BMF believes that the only time the big business will do the right thing is when the issues confronting them become a risk, because for business, corporate responsibility is risk management and public relations tool and nothing more can be expected.

 Therefore, our suggestion is that we should not only be targeting mining but the audit and financial sector too, because the audit sector validates companies while the financial sector promotes mining and not adhering to sustainable development dictates.
-In addition, business-friendly Fitch and other agencies rate us on the basis of the investment climate.
+In addition, business-friendly Fitch and other rating agencies rate us on the basis of the investment climate.
 Very few social, economic and environmental considerations are taken into consideration because it bases its finding on business-friendly perceptions without consideration of the impacts.
 Business friendly environment entails low taxes, little red tape, such as strong environmental regulations.

 South Africa has the highest rate of inequality in the world, whether in income, housing, health, water access, land and livelihoods.
 If we try to really get business to do things differently, we will get a negative downgrade.
 So how far has South Africa progressed in 22 years of democracy?
 We know that things are getting worse as corporate interests supersede those of society.
 Lonmin was a prime example, as worker grievances were ignored and instead 34 workers were killed in one day to get them back to production, no matter that they were protesting over human dignity, respect and a meaningful existence.

 The social safeguards put in place in South Africa in the form of social and labour plans do not work.
 Money goes missing, monitoring of progress is just about non-existent and who is responsible for implementation is not clear.
-We also need to ask how much percentage is it for profits and in relation to top executive remuneration.
+We also need to ask how much percentage is it of profits and in relation to top executive remuneration.
 From what we see it is a minimum programme and does not address the real needs of communities.